-Your child's attendance patterns often have a direct link with achievement.
-Frequent absences hurt academic performance.
-Massachusetts State Law mandates that unless children are ill, they must be in school on time every day.
+Your child's attendance patterns often impact their academic achievement.
+Frequent absences hinder academic performance.
+Massachusetts State Law mandates that unless children are ill, they must be in school, on time, every day.

 Absences are considered excused for the following reasons:

-- 1. Student illness or injury

-- 2. Student medical appointment

-- 3. Bereavement (some restrictions apply please contact the school)

-- 4. Some religious observances
+- 1. Student illness or injury as documented by a doctor's note - 2.
+Student medical appointment as documented by a doctor's note - 3.
+Bereavement (some restrictions apply please contact the school) - 4.
+Some religious observances

 For any of the above reasons, Massachusetts State Law further stipulates that parents must notify their child's school within 24 hours.
-This can be done by phone by calling (617) 254-8904 ext.
-100, each day of a student's absence.
+This can be done by phone by calling their child's school building each day of a student's absence.
 Messages may be left on the school's voicemail system at any time.
 When calling, please clearly list (a) your name, (b) your child's name, (c) your child's grade, and (d) the reason for the absence.
 When your child returns to school, you should send an absence note with an explanation for the child's absence from school.

 ★ Please send a note following your child's absence.
-The note must include all of the following information:

-- a. your name
+The note must include all of the following information: a. your name

 - b. your child's name

 - c. your child's grade, and

 - d. the reason for the absence

 ALL other absences are considered unexcused.
 Three unexcused absences can result in a referral to Conservatory Lab's administration for review.
 Furthermore, excessive tardies will be cause for referral to administration for review.
 If your child has excessive excused medical absences (3 days or more days in a quarter or more than 12 in a school year), the school will require that a doctor's verification of illness be provided for the absences or there may be cause for referral to an administrator for review.
+Students who are absent more than 10% of the school days are considered chronically absent according to Federal Regulations.
+A designation of chronically absent is based on all missed schools days inclusive of both unexcused and excused absences.
 Chapter 76, section 1 of the Massachusetts General Law states that all children between the ages of six and sixteen must attend school.
-If a child has more than seven unexcused absences in a six month period, then a referral to the Department of Children and Families may be submitted.
+If a child is absent more than 10% of the school days, the school may file a 51A with the Department of Children and Families or a CRA (Report of a Child Requiring Assistance) with the court.